AyoubKacimi/ArabiPlusTabs/README.md

 ArabiPlusTabs
 =============

-Simple Tab Plugin that i use in my projects , Update when i need a new features , for now i just have the following option
+Simple Tab Plugin that i use in my projects , Update when i need a new features , for now i just have the following options

      		warrper: ".tabs", // The container of the Tabs parrentEleme : "li", // see in code